Thousands of Resources, Ready to help.

 Virtual WORKSHOP Agendas and Registration:

-In order to accomodate individuals who couldn't attend one of the five regional meetings or prefer to participate from the convenience of home or work, two virtual meeting opportunities are also being planned.
+In order to accommodate individuals who can't attend one of the five regional meetings or prefer to participate from the convenience of home or work, two virtual workshop opportunities are also being planned.
 Registration is required to participate in the virtual meetings.
+Click on a date below to register and view the virtual meeting agenda:

 Wednesday, August 27: 6:00-7:30 pm